 But, professionally, something was missing

 It’s easy to see the impact my teaching has on my students, and that’s what keeps me going—even on the tough days.
-But since I’m the only foreign language teacher in my building, it can feel like the weight of the world is on my shoulders.
+But since I’m the only language teacher in my building, it can feel like the weight of the world is on my shoulders.
 Sure, teaching is always challenging—especially when you’re a newbie—but when you’re the only one in the building teaching your subject, it’s easy to feel like you’re the only adult on a deserted island, surrounded by a sea of students.

-Even though I’m lucky enough to have supportive colleagues rooting for me—from the district level all the way down to the administrators and teachers in my building—it’s just not the same as having another teacher down the hall who teaches exactly what I do.
-I have a great relationship with the other foreign language teachers in my district, but we’re all in different buildings.
+Even though I’m lucky enough to have supportive colleagues rooting for me—from the district level all the way down to the administrators and teachers in my building—it’s just not the same as having another language teacher down the hall who teaches exactly what I do.
+I have a great relationship with the other language teachers in my district, but we’re all in different buildings.
 We’re all so busy with our own jobs that it can be hard to connect—and it’s just not the same as having someone who knows me and my style to work with consistently.

 When I first started teaching, I was looking for answers to questions like, “How do you teach this unit?” or “What materials do you use?”
 But I didn’t know where to go.
 Sometimes I simply needed reassurance.
 I wanted to know if I was doing OK.
 But I didn’t know whom to ask.

 I knew I needed more support

 I applied for ACTFL’s mentoring program, saying to myself, “It can’t hurt.”
 But I cannot even begin to tell you how wonderful my mentor has been.
 She’s incredibly generous and encouraging.
 She fully answers any questions I have for her.
-She shares her insight, her ideas, and her experiences with me—not to mention providing me with loads of resources, like website links, PowerPoint lessons, and more.
+She shares her insight, her ideas, and her experiences with me—not to mention she provides me with loads of resources, like website links, PowerPoint lessons, and more.